WizBhoo/OCR_P08_ToDoList/README.md

 ### How to contribute to this project

 *   This project takes part of my training course to become a developer.
 Data presented are only used for demonstration.
-*   Initially, base project provided was developed under Symfony 3.1 and didn't work on a voluntary basis.
+*   Initially, base project provided was developed under Symfony 3.1 and doesn't work as expected on a voluntary basis.
-*   The goal was to test it and to refactor it in order to upgrade it.
+*   The goal was to analyse it, to test it and to refactor it in order to upgrade it.
 *   Bugs have been identified and fixed, some new features have been implemented following ToDo & Co expectations.
 *   A Quality code & App performance Audit has been conducted to establish the App technical debt inventory and define an improvement plan.
 *   Some issues have been created from this plan, and you can contribute by working on it.
-*   You can also suggest your own improvement issue to do and/or open an issue if you identify a bug.
+*   You can also suggest your own improvement issue to do and / or open an issue if you identify a bug.
-*   What ever the way you wish to contribute, please read the Contributing Guidelines before (ongoing redaction...).
+*   Whatever the way you wish to contribute, please read the [Contributing Guidelines](CONTRIBUTING.md) before.
+*   Click on the link to access to the [Project Improvement Plan](https://github.com/WizBhoo/OCR_P08_ToDoList/projects/2).

 -------------------------------------------------------------------------------------------------------------------------------------

 ### Contact

-Thanks in advance for Star contribution
+Thanks in advance for Star contribution !

 Any question / trouble ?